 Free school meals

-School meals can also save you time and provide peace of mind that your child is enjoying a healthy, fresh and nutritious meal at lunchtime.
+School meals can save you time and provide peace of mind that your child is enjoying a healthy, fresh and nutritious meal at lunchtime.
 Some of the benefits are:

 • Meals are packed full of goodness, with at least two of your child’s five-a-day.